BarrosLucas/ConversorDeMoedas/README.md

 ```
 $ flutter run
 ```
-If you have more than one device connected in your PC, run with the following code, using the ID device that can be seen in code above.
+If you have more than one device connected in your PC, run with the following code, using the Device ID that can be seen in code above.
 ```
 $ flutter run -d deviceID
 ```